Get our expert teambuilding tips right to your inbox.

 1, Connection – this metric shows how employees feel connected to the others, meaning to what extent employees feel themselves as a member of the company community

-2, Engagement – this metric shows an employee’s degree of loyalty for the company.
-In other words, it shows how gladly an employee comes to work on an average day.
+2, Engagement – this metric shows an employee’s degree of loyalty for the company, aka how gladly an employee comes to work on an average day

 3, Culture – it shows a team building’s ability to improve overall company culture